 1. Inventory collection package installed on each computer will get the inventory from each computer and sent it to ACT DB.

 2. The Upgrade Assessment Tool connects to your ACT server to download information about application compatibility.

 3. The Upgrade Assessment Tool connects to your SCCM 2012 SP1 site DB to sync CM inventory information for Application Compatibility status for hardware devices.

-When you want to migrate a large number of workstations then you need to take help of Upgrade Assessment Tool and Application Compatibility Tool Kit.
-These tools will provide you Device driver compatibility information for installed peripheral devices and reports that you can use to determine which device drivers must be upgraded to support the Windows operating system.
+When you want to migrate a large number of workstations then you need to take the help of the Upgrade Assessment Tool and Application Compatibility Tool Kit.
+These tools will provide you with Device driver compatibility information for installed peripheral devices and reports that you can use to determine which device drivers must be upgraded to support the Windows operating system.
 Summary reports that you can use to see an enterprise-wide view of operating system upgrade readiness.
-Some sample reports (Windows 8 and Windows 7 Application Reports) in the screen shot.
+Some sample reports (Windows 8 and Windows 7 Application Reports) are in the screenshot.